lectroidmarc/rocket-tracker/README.md

 ##### The GPS Transmitter

 Transmission from the rocket to the ground is done via [XBee radio](http://www.digi.com/lp/xbee).
-The working prototype is based on a [Sparkfun Fio v3](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide) with an [XBee-Pro 900mhz](https://www.sparkfun.com/products/9097) radio and an [Adafruit Ultimate GPS](https://learn.adafruit.com/adafruit-ultimate-gps).
+The working prototype is based on a [Sparkfun Fio v3](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide) with an XBee radio attached and connected to an [Adafruit Ultimate GPS](https://learn.adafruit.com/adafruit-ultimate-gps).

 Transmissions are 9 byte packets made up of a status byte then 4 bytes for latitude and 4 bytes for longitude (each are 4 byte floats).